-Step 4: Push the key to the server
+Step.
+4.3 Push the Key to the Server

 Click on Home in the GridPane UI, click on the “key” symbol beside your server, click on available keys, check your key, and then hit Add Keys to Server.

-Step 5: Configure putty and connect to server
+Step 5: Configure Putty and Connect to Your Server

 Open Putty, and go to Auth settings.
 Click browse and find the private .ppk you saved.

-Next click Default Settings, and click save, this will make the key you have selected stay in Putty.
+Next, click Default Settings, and click save, this will make the key you have selected stay in Putty.
 After you save, add the server IP, and press connect.
-It’ll prompt you for login name, type in root and hit enter.
+It’ll prompt you for a login name, type in

 If everything was done correctly, you should see the login prompt.